Oliver “Ol” Yantis – Riding With the Doolin-Dalton Gang

 Oliver Yantis Dead

-Oliver “Ol” Yantis was an Oklahoma outlaw that rode with the Doolin-Dalton Gang.
+Oliver “Ol” Yantis was an Oklahoma outlaw who rode with the Doolin-Dalton Gang.

-Born in Kentucky, Oliver made his way to Oklahoma somewhere along the line where he worked as a cotton farmer near Orlando.
+Born in Kentucky, Oliver eventually made his way to Oklahoma, where he worked as a cotton farmer near Orlando.

 Unfortunately, he made the acquaintance of George “Bitter Creek” Newcomb, who soon recruited him into the Doolin-Dalton Gang.
-He was with the gang when they robbed a train in Caney, Kansas on October 14, 1892, and again participated in the Spearville, Kansas bank robbery just a few weeks later on November 1st.
-After the bank robbery, the gang split up as many of them had bounties of their head for as high as $5,000 “dead or alive.”
+He was with the gang when they robbed a train in Caney, Kansas, on October 14, 1892, and again participated in the Spearville, Kansas, bank robbery just a few weeks later, on November 1.
+After the bank robbery, the gang split up as many of them had bounties on their heads for as high as $5,000 “dead or alive.”

-With the law hot on their trail, Yantis was first trailed to the McGinn farm near Dodge City, Kansas by Ford County, Kansas Sheriff Chalkey Beeson and U.S. Deputy Marshal Thomas Hueston, but by the time the officers arrived, Yantis was already gone.
+With the law hot on their trail, Yantis was first trailed to the McGinn farm near Dodge City, Kansas, by Ford County, Kansas Sheriff Chalkey Beeson and U.S. Deputy Marshal Thomas Hueston.
+Still, by the time the officers arrived, Yantis was already gone.
 The fugitive then headed to Hissister’s ranch south of Orlando, Oklahoma.

 Also See: